parse-community/Parse-SDK-Flutter/packages/flutter/README.md

 	coreStore: await CoreStoreSharedPrefsImp.getInstance()); // Local data storage method.
 Will use SharedPreferences instead of Sembast as an internal DB
 ```

+⚠️ Please note that the master key should only be used in safe environments and never on client side ‼️

 #### Web support
 Due to Cross-origin resource sharing (CORS) restrictions, this requires adding `X-Parse-Installation-Id` as an allowed header to parse-server.